Use a Wizard to Configure the Firebox for Mobile VPN with SSL

 - Click Finish.

 If you configure Mobile VPN with SSL to use more than one authentication server, users who do not use the default authentication server must specify the authentication server or domain as part of the user name.
-For more information and examples, see Download, Install, and Connect the Mobile VPN with SSL Client.
+For more information and examples, go to Download, Install, and Connect the Mobile VPN with SSL Client.

 Manually Configure the Firebox for Mobile VPN with SSL